Verdagon/Vale/docs/regions/Regions.md

 This is also why we need generics.
 Since its a generic parameter, the old system would have monomorphized every function according to every root (exported, iow) function.

+## Cant Specify Region as Generic Arg (CSRGA)

+No particularly strong reason for this, it just seems best to hide DRIAGP from the user.

+## Default Region is the Only Implicit Generic Parameter (DROIGP)

+When we call a struct template and give it args, like `Map<int, str>`, one would think that `int` and `str` are the only arguments we're handing in.
+There's one hidden one, the struct's region.